Also known as: Idiopathic intracranial hypertension (IIH), benign intracranial hypertension (BIH), "false brain tumor"

 What causes pseudotumor cerebri?

 The cause of pseudotumor cerebri is unknown.
 It however appears to impact women who are obese and in their 20s to 40s more than other groups.
 While rare, it can affect children.
-Many medications, such as birth control pills, and antibiotics etc, and some conditions, seem to enhance the risk of developing it.
+Many medications, such as birth control pills, antibiotics, etc, and some conditions, seem to enhance the risk of developing it.

 What are the signs and symptoms of pseudotumor cerebri?